Nick Pratto Player Props: Royals vs. White Sox

-Nick Pratto -- hitting .355 with three doubles, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Lance Lynn on the mound, on May 10 at 7:40 PM ET.
+Nick Pratto -- hitting .344 with three doubles, two home runs, three walks and 10 RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Mike Clevinger on the mound, on May 11 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the White Sox.
+He collected three RBI (going 2-for-4 with a home run) in his most recent game against the White Sox.

 Nick Pratto Game Info & Props vs. the White Sox